-The ability to easily put database content on the web is one of the main features that makes CodeCharge Studio stand out from other web development tools.
+One of the main features that makes CodeCharge Studio stand out from other web development tools is its ability to put database content on the web.
 There is a wide range of applicable options each with its own pro's and con's.
 It would be inconceivable to accommodate all or the vast majority of the different options if each were unique.
-Thankfully, this is not the case since the Structured Query Language (SQL) provides a uniform way of interacting with databases and their content.
-In general, four main components make up the database experience:
+Thankfully, this is not the case since the Structured Query Language (SQL) provides a uniform way of interacting with databases and the content contained therein.
+Broadly speaking, four main components make up the database experience:

 Having selected the database to use and ensured that all the necessary components are in place, the next step is to make the connection within CodeCharge Studio.
 Note that you are not limited to a single database, but can use multiple databases within the same project.